DeterminateSystems/ci/README.md

 - Discovers and builds your entire flake using [Flake Schemas][flake-schemas].
 - Easily opt-in to publishing to [FlakeHub][flakehub].

+**Status:** The Determinate CI workflow is an experiment.
+It may change significantly without warning.
+Please feel free to try it out, report bugs, and [let us know how it goes in our Discord][discord]!
+Stabilization to follow.

 ## Usage

 Create a workflow in your project at `.github/workflows/ci.yml`, and copy in this text: